1. Slip and falls.

 I wrote an article on the average settlement values for pain and suffering if you are injured in Florida.
 I talk about the settlement values for injuries to different body parts (e.g. herniated disc, bulging disc, shoulder injuries, neck pain, back pain, knee injuries, and much more.)
 That article applies to most personal injury cases in Florida, including but not limited to those against Walmart and other businesses.

 It does not apply to workers compensation cases.
 Those settlement values only applies to cases in Florida.

 There is no guarantee that you get the amounts referenced in that article.
 Many factors affect the value of your injury case against Walmart or anyone else.
-Some of these factors are whether you have pre-existing injuries, comparative fault, arguments the claims adjuster may use if you have a herniated disc. whether you reported your accident, etc.

 9. Employee Accidents (Workers Compensation).